Improved Gradient based Adversarial Attacks for Quantized Networks: Conclusion

-In this work, we have shown that both parameters quantized and parameters along with activation quantized networks tend to show a fake sense of robustness on gradient based attacks due to poor signal propagation.
-To tackle this issue, we introduced our two variants of \acrshort{PGD++} adversarial attack, namely \acrshort{NJS} and \acrshort{HNS}.
-Our proposed \acrshort{PGD++} variants not only possess near-complete success rate on binarized networks but also outperform standard $L_\infty$ and $L_2$ bounded \acrshort{PGD} attacks on floating-point networks.
-Since \acrshort{PGD} has become a standard attack for adversarial training, our stronger \acrshort{PGD++} variants could provide a future scope of extending proposed \acrshort{PGD++} for improved robustness.
-In future, we also intend to focus more on improving the robustness of the binarized neural networks. \fi
+In this work, we have shown that both \acrshort{BNN-WQ} and \acrshort{BNN-WAQ} tend to show a fake sense of robustness on gradient based attacks due to poor signal propagation.
+To tackle this issue, we introduced our two variants of \acrshort{PGD++} attack, namely \acrshort{NJS} and \acrshort{HNS}.
+Our proposed \acrshort{PGD++} variants not only possess near-complete success rate on binarized networks but also outperform standard $L_\infty$ and $L_2$ bounded \acrshort{PGD} attacks on floating point networks.
+We finally show improvement in attack success on adversarially trained \acrshort{REF} and \acrshort{BNN-WQ} against stronger attacks (DeepFool and \acrshort{BBA}). \SKIP{Since \acrshort{PGD} has become a standard attack for adversarial training, our stronger \acrshort{PGD++} variants could provide a future scope of extending proposed \acrshort{PGD++} for improved robustness. }